-Is it really as easy as buffing a damaged, scratched up, dented, discolored and worn through floor and then brush on a new topcoat to make your floors look brand new?
+Is it really as easy as quickly buffing up a damaged, scratched up, dented, discolored and worn through floor, and then brushing on a new topcoat to make your floors look brand new?

-Well doesn’t it make sense that if you just recoat over dints, deep scratches, pet urine stains, pot plant water damage, UV discoloration and greyed, worn out areas, then, not only will they still be there, but they’ll be highlighted even more by the new finish?
+Unfortunately, if you just recoat over scratches, pet stains, water damage, UV discoloration and worn through areas, then, not only will they still be there, but they’ll be highlighted even more by the new finish.

-If it was really that simple, don’t you think we would have given up hardwood floor sanding years ago to just specialize in buff and recoats?
+If it really was that simple, we would have given up hardwood floor sanding years ago to just specialize in buff and coats.

 There are countless unhappy customers that were promised the world, that have complained on many websites about the bad outcome from just a “quick and cheap” buff and coat.

-Google is your friend, take a few minutes and do a quick search.
+Take a few minutes and do a quick search on Google.

 The only way to actually take out bad damage is to bring in the sanding machines, take the complete layers of finish off, repair the damage with proper traditional sanding techniques and/or new flooring and then apply a whole finish system again.

-Doing it the proper way will guarantee your floors will look brand new again.
+Doing it the proper way will guarantee the damage is removed and your floors will look brand new again.

-Ok so for a lot of floors it may not be a good idea, but on the other hand, if you only have light surface scratches and no real deep damage like pet urine stains and dents etc. then you could be the perfect candidate for a screen and recoat.
+If you only have light surface scratches, and no real deep damage like pet urine stains etc. then you could be the perfect candidate for a screen and recoat.

 It’s important to ask the professional coming out to look at your floors exactly what to expect and what will be possible.

-Make sure the business is 100% confident the new finish will adhere.
-Ask all about their procedure – will they be using a chemical scrub, how will they deal with wax, what will and won’t come out etc.
+Make sure the business performs multiple tests and is 100% confident the new finish will adhere.
+Ask all about their procedure – do they only use a screen, or will they also be using a chemical scrub, how will they deal with wax, what will and won’t come out etc.

-We get a lot of requests to come out and look at floors where the owners are looking for a “quick” restoration.
-Usually they’ve seen a website marketing this cheap “magic” solution.
+We receive our share of requests to come out and look at floors where the owners are looking for a “quick” restoration.
+Usually they’ve seen a website marketing this cheap “magic” buff and coat solution.

-The majority of them are so far beyond a screen and recoat it’s not funny and so we have no choice but to recommend a proper hardwood floor restoration – not just a quick cover-up that never works out anyways.
+The majority of them are far beyond rejuvenating with a screen and recoat.
+Usually we have no choice but to recommend a proper hardwood floor restoration – not just a quick cover-up that never works out anyways.

-If you are interested in this service, we’ll come out and test your floors to make sure they can be done properly without any of these issues.
+If you are interested in this service, we’ll come out and test your floors to make sure they can be done properly without any of the issues we talked about above.

-So if you have hardwood floors that aren’t super damaged, the buff and recoat procedure could be perfect for you to help extend the life of your floors.
+So if you have hardwood floors that aren’t super damaged, the ‘screen and recoat’ or ‘buff and coat’ procedure could be perfect for you to help extend the life of your floors.

-On the other hand… if you have dents, deep scratches, pet urine stains, pot-plant water damage, UV discoloration from rugs and furniture and greyed, worn out areas in your floors, then we recommend the only way to remove these – a traditional sand and refinish job.
+On the other hand… if you have dents, deep scratches, pet urine stains, pot-plant water damage, build-up of products causing contamination issues, UV discoloration from rugs and furniture and greyed, worn out areas in your floors, then we recommend the only way to remove these – a traditional sand and refinish job.